Article updated June 14th

 Luas Cross City is an extension of the green line with 13 new stops – eight in the city centre, two at the new DIT campus in Grangegorman and the other three serving the northside areas of Phibsborough, Cabra and Broombridge.
 Luas expect to carry 10 million more passenger journeys per year once it’s finished.

-June: Electrical cables will go live, and then a milestone will come in the form of a ‘Gauge Run’.
+June: A milestone comes on June 17th and 18th in the form of a ‘Gauge Run’.
 This major set-piece will bring a tram down the full length of the track for the first time, allowing technicians to take measurements and run diagnostics in preparation for the full service.

 Summer: Construction work continues as ‘heritage items’ are replaced.
 This will include water troughs, paving, kerbs, bollards, railings and the statues that have been moved to make way for works.
 As a result, Lady Grattan and Thomas Moore will be returned to their usual spots.
 However, a Dublin City Council spokesman says that no decision has yet been taken on whether Molly Malone will return to Grafton St from her current location beside St Andrew’s Church off Suffolk Street.